mondeja/blender-text2sequences/README.md

 ### Explanation

-The plugin builds a continuous sequence based on cuts on the original movie clips.
+The plugin builds a continuous sequence based on cuts on the original clips.

 Channels 2 (movie) and 1 (sound), which compound the first movie channel, is named "1" in the text file and the channel 4 and 3 are "2".